build-on-aws/content/tutorials/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

 pytest==7.1.2
 ```

 Next we need to create our GitHub Action to run unit tests when we push our code.
+If you're not familiar with GitHub Actions, it's a way to automate all your software workflows by creating workflow files in your GitHub repository that can be triggered by a wide variety of actions on GitHub.
+The first GitHub Action we're going to create automatically runs `pytest` every single time we push a new commit to our repository.

-We'll create a `unit-tests.yaml` file in the `.github/workflows` directory.
+To do this, create a `unit-tests.yaml` file in the `.github/workflows` directory.
 The file should look like this:

 ```yaml
 name: Spark Job Unit Tests